FeralInteractive/gamemode/README.md

 ---
 ## Configuration

-The daemon can currently be configured using a `gamemode.ini` file in `/usr/share/gamemode/`.
-It will load the file when starting up.
-An example of what the file could look like is found in the `example` directory and the man page contains details on entries.
+The daemon can currently be configured using a `gamemode.ini` file in `/usr/share/gamemode/`. [gamemode.ini](https://github.com/FeralInteractive/gamemode/blob/master/example/gamemode.ini) is an example of what this file would look like, with explanations for all the variables.

 The file parsing uses [inih](https://github.com/benhoyt/inih).